 Thoth Tarot- 3 of Swords-Sorrow

-The 3's of Tarot belong to Binah, the Trinity Goddess who the 3rd Sephiroth that called Understanding,she is also named the Sanctifying Intelligence and the Parent of Faith.
+The 3's of Tarot belong to Binah the 3rd Sephiroth who is called Understanding, she is also named the Sanctifying Intelligence and the Parent of Faith.
 Here is the implication that any religion of any sect, could not have a "church" without this underlying structure of Sanctifying Intelligence.

 As Mary is the Church, in Catholic doctrine, so is Binah the Parent of Faith, not the faith itself, but its parental intelligence that is the foundation of organization, structure and sanctity.
-She is the Will to Form, and has created the body as the "church" of your spirit; a "church" you wouldn't have without the Creatrix-Binah.
-To the Great Mother, the Body is just as sacred as the Soul/Psyche.
+She is the Will to Form, and your body is the "church" of your spirit; a "church" you wouldn't have without the Creatrix-Binah.

-Let me explain: many of us think that “freedom of choice" is happiness, but we forget that in order to have "freedom of choice", we must have a beginning and an end and/or we decide our own fate.
+Let me explain: many of us think that “freedom of choice" is happiness, but we forget that in order to have "freedom of choice", we must have a beginning and an end.
 As Spirit, we just Are, there is no up, no down, no in and no out; we just are.
-But as a Spirit who runs a material body, we have the freedom to choose up, down, in or out, movement or non-movement.
+But as a Spirit who runs a material body, we have the freedom to choose up, down, in or out.
 This freedom of psyche is really free-doom (Anglo-Saxon root word of freedom meaning,” I choose my own death”) for we also get to choose our body-death.
 Be it ignorant or intelligent choice, it is still our psyche’s choice.
-Therefore, freedom of choice also brings great sorrow and great joy, love and sadness etc. With the Goddess Mind of Imagination, this freedom also contains the burden of insanity.
-Again, we have bodies so that we may form the necessary "software", that is a discriminating personality.
-Spirit doesn't discriminate-----it is best described as Will.
+Therefore, freedom of choice also brings great sorrow and great joy, love and sadness etc. With the "Divine Creative Mind" of Imagination, this freedom also contains the burden of insanity.
+Again, we have bodies so that we may form the necessary "software", that is a discerning personality.
+Spirit doesn't discriminate/discern-----it just is!

 As Master Jahaladine Rumi, the twelfth century Sufi master and poet said about sorrow; "Sorrow prepares you for joy, it violently sweeps everything out of your house, so new joy can find a space to enter.
 It shakes the yellow leaves from the bough of your heart, so that fresh green leaves can grow in their place.
 It pulls up the rotten roots, so that new roots hidden beneath have room to grow.
 Whatever sorrow shakes from your heart, far better things will take their place."

-What many of us forget, to be the Only One creates a process of awareness that One is all there is and One is alone, unable to share, to express to itself as or to “another”, or in any way able to define existence.
+What many of us forget, to be the Only One creates a process of awareness that One is all there is and One is alone, unable to share, to express to itself as “another”, or in any way able to define existence.
 The “I” needs the “Am”.
-Therefore, a great sorrow of loneliness was realized before the WILL TO FORM (“Am”-Binah who is understanding) was thought of and thus creating EXISTENCE.
-All is "no-thing" and/or 0.
-However, when "other" became a Self-concept, we have 0=2.
-This I Am union of 2 has now created a concept of "existence" so now all idea of Self, becomes existent information.
-Information becomes form.
-Now combination of forms takes place, creating the All.
+Therefore, a great sorrow of loneliness was realized before the WILL TO FORM (“Am”-Binah who is understanding) was thought of and thus creating EXISTENCE, without form..

-This card is a 3, also relating to the number of the major arcana--ATU/Key 3- The Empress and to her the great Sorrow of the Mother is felt (often called the Universal Melancholy).
-For she has given birth to Beautiful Children who often use thought to think themselves into acting as Monsters.
+This card is a 3, the number of the major arcana--key 3- The Empress and to her the great Sorrow of the Mother is felt.
+For she has given birth to Beautiful Children who often think themselves into acting as Monsters.
 This hurts a loving mother.
-Also the fact that those beautiful children must end because to begin is to end, for form is but a temporary measurement in a universe of transformation.
+Also the fact that those beautiful children must end because to begin is to end.
 Because of the need to transform we know that sorrow arrives with every loving attachment in this world of matter.
 To receive is to lose.
-To begin is to end, to love is to be sorrowful.
-To love is to expand and liberate the mind from the body, yet needing a body to be felt; the Psyche must return to sensuality in order to develop discerning thought.
+To begin is to end.
+To love is to expand and liberate the mind from the body, yet needing a body to be felt; the mind must return to sensuality in order to develop discerning thought.
 Many of us know that to love is to end in loss...but we will love after loss anyway.
 Love is our nature and loss, is the beginning of a new gain.
 This understanding, doesn't lessen sorrow, it just helps us move forward with tears running down our face.
 Thus there is strength gained in understanding sorrow, whereas, fear of sorrow weakens us.

 THE 3 OF SWORDS-SORROW:

-Is also called the Lord of Sorrow, so once again we get confused by sexual connotations (Lord is Anglo-Saxon and means" guardian of bread").
+Is also called the Lord of Sorrow, so once again we get confused by sexual connotations.
 But energy is male in expression and female in reception.
 The Planet attributed to the 3 of Swords is Saturn in the sign of Libra.
 The Angels of the Decan are Hayayel and Hoquiam.